St. John's Baptismal Guidelines & Info

 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: Baptism in the sacrament of regeneration through water and in the word.
 (CCC 1213)

 Preparation evenings are typically presented twice a month.
 Parents are asked to register in advance.
-So, please call the Parish Office at 540-347-2922 x201 to begin the process of scheduling the baptism.
+Call the Parish Office at 540-347-2922 to begin the process of scheduling the baptism.

 What are Sponsors (Godparents)?